Navigation Bar

 1. Choose the Perfect Location

 Place planter boxes in different locations for different effects.
-Planters around your doorways can be inviting and provide guests with a welcoming breath of fresh air as they enter.
-A few attractive potted plants around your patio or porch can make it feel like you’re sipping your morning coffee in a secret garden.
-Lining your yard with planter boxes can keep a vegetable garden safe from critters, or add color throughout your outdoor spaces.
+Planters around your doorways provide guests with a welcoming breath of fresh air as they enter.
+A few attractive potted plants around your patio or porch make it feel like you’re sipping your morning coffee in a secret garden.
+Lining your yard with planter boxes helps keep a vegetable garden safe from critters, or add color throughout your outdoor spaces.
 Some planters can even be mounted to the wall for your vertical outdoor.

 Think about the areas you’d like to tackle first and consider both creative and traditional ways to use planters.
 Boxes throughout the yard can be in simple rows or arranged in creative shapes or a maze.
 Porch or patio planters can line the edges of your deck, or they can be strategically arranged around your tables and chairs.

 Don't forget about the entryway.
-Try placing some on your stairs, or put some window boxes around the windows closest to your door.
+Place some on your stairs, or put window boxes around the windows closest to your door.

 2. Go For Some Variety

 Your planter boxes don’t all need to be the same shape and size.
 Variety makes things interesting.
-In addition to placing large plants in large pots and small plants in small ones, you could also create layered arrangements of smaller flowers in a larger box.
+Create layered arrangements of smaller flowers in a larger box paired with large plants.
 An extra large box may be able to hold a large plant and a few small ones as accents.
-Some planters even come in matched sets of multiple sizes for a more cohesive look.
+Some planters even come in matched sets of multiple sizes for a cohesive look.

 3. Choose the Right Material for Your Aesthetic